doctrine/orm/UPGRADE.md

 We recommend you upgrade to DBAL 3 first before upgrading to ORM 3.
 See the DBAL upgrade docs: https://github.com/doctrine/dbal/blob/3.10.x/UPGRADE.md

+Rather than doing several major upgrades at once, we recommend you do the following:

+- upgrade to DBAL 3
+- deploy and monitor
+- upgrade to ORM 3
+- deploy and monitor
-It is not required to upgrade to DBAL 4 or up yet.
+- upgrade to DBAL 4
+- deploy and monitor

 If you are using Symfony, the recommended minimal Doctrine Bundle version is 2.15 to run with ORM 3.